 Something amazing took place at Hussein Chalayan's show: Models broke out in smiles.
 Not stilted smiles they'd been ordered to wear, but the spontaneous human variety that indicates actual enjoyment.
 Suddenly you thought: Good Lord, there are people inside these girls!
-They are actually
+They are actually living individuals!

 This was not the intended revelation of Chalayan's collection, but as an accidental by-product, it made a serendipitous contribution to what he was saying.
 "Generally, I'm interested in how we are as human beings," he said after the show.
 "I think of my work as a kind of life science."
 Chalayan's concept was an abstract story about the evolution of humanity, which was accompanied by an a cappella group who struck up an extraordinary vocal timpani simulating prelife space sounds, jungle noises, and folkloric and religious chants.